lucidrains/enformer-pytorch/README.md

 - [x] allow for plain fine-tune with fixed static context
 - [x] allow for fine tuning with only unfrozen layernorms (technique from fine tuning transformers)
 - [x] fix handling of 'N' in sequence, figure out representation of N in basenji barnyard
+- [ ] offer some basic training utils, as gradient accumulation will be needed for fine tuning
 - [ ] add to EleutherAI huggingface

 ## Citations